MicrosoftDocs/Hololens/hololens/hololens2-autopilot.md

 ## Delete Autopilot devices

 You may wish to no longer use a device for Autopilot, or to register your devices to a different tenant.
 If you would like to do this, then read [how to delete Autopilot devices.](/mem/autopilot/add-devices#delete-autopilot-devices)

+## Exchange experience on HoloLens devices in need of repair or replacement

+Microsoft automatically checks every HoloLens for Autopilot enrollment and will deregister the device from the customer's tenant.
+Microsoft ensures the replacement device is enrolled into Windows Autopilot once a replacement is shipped back to the customer.
+This service is available on all device exchange service orders directly with Microsoft.

+> [!NOTE]
+> When customers use a Partner to return devices, the Partner is responsible for managing the exchange process including de-registering and enrolling devices into Windows Autopilot.